haskell-github-trust/.github/profile/README.md

 * Q. What happens if one of the Trust Owners inserts malicious code and publishes to Hackage?

   A. Talk to the Hackage Trustees.

+* Q. What happens if a Trust Owner deletes this whole org?

+  A. We rebuild from clones of the repositories.
+No information would be lost.